 U4 Brief | Oct 2007

-Anti-corruption Commissions (ACCs) have, with one or two exceptions, been a disappointment both to the people of developing countries and to ...
+Anti-corruption Commissions (ACCs) have, with one or two exceptions, been a disappointment both to the people of developing countries and to their development ...

 corruption, anti-corruption conventions, commissions, World

 South Asia has gone through a period of strong economic growth the past two decades.
 GDP per capita has more than doubled over twenty years.
 Surprisingly, better economic conditions have not led to improved nutrition in South Asia.
 The number of undernourished children is almost at the same level today as it was twenty years ago.

 U4 Brief | Jul 2016

 The Indonesian Court for Corruption Crimes, or Tipikor court, has handled corruption cases for more than a decade.
 Initially there was only one Tipikor ...

 anti-corruption courts, Special Criminal Court, specialised anti-corruption bodies, justice, Indonesia